ericbulloch/kwmd/concepts/networking.md

 - Call a mutual friend and ask them.
 - Call the operator.

+Each step is a type of cache and it is more efficient than the next step.
+At any step, a person could find the number and write it down at one of the higher steps.

+### How it works with computers

+Much like the real world phonebook example above, computers have very similar steps.
+Computers need to change a domain name to an ip address.
+Humans are good at remembering things like `github.com` but they are terrible at remembering what the ip address of that domain is.
+Here are the steps computers use to convert a domain name to an ip address (each step can have the answer and so the latter steps will not get used):

+- Check local cache to see if it already knows the ip address of the remote machine.
+- Ask the resolver - usually your internet service provider or a service like Google DNS.
+This will also check another resolver that has more authority regarding ip address lookups.
+- Check the root servers.
+There are 13 of them worldwide.
+- Check the top level domain (TLD) servers.
+This can be the resolver of `.com` domains.
+- Check the authoritative server for a domain.
+Meaning it will ask GitHub's authoritative server: "What is the ip address for `github.com`?

+A response at each step can be cached for the higher steps to make lookups even faster.

 ## OSI Model

 - Layer 1: Physical Layer